marianul-commits/Shelfy/README.md

 # Shelfy

-Shelfy is a book app made in Swift using [GoodReads](https://www.goodreads.com/api/index)
+Shelfy is a book app made in Swift using [Google Books API](https://developers.google.com/books)

 ## License